pyeventsourcing/eventsourcing/docs/topics/domain.rst

-is the contrast between successive domain events in an aggregate's sequence (contrasted from the standpoint of the cluster of objects within an aggregate's consistency boundary, which is a standpoint that may change since there must be a function that applies the the events to the cluster, and this function can be adjusted.
+is the contrast between successive domain events in an aggregate's sequence (contrasted from the standpoint of the cluster of objects within an aggregate's consistency boundary, which is a standpoint that may change since there must be a function that applies the events to the cluster, and this function can be adjusted.
 Hence it isn't strictly true to say that the state of an aggregate is determined by a sequence of events.
 The events merely contribute determination, and the state is in fact determined by a combination of the sequence of events and